The Harvard Crimson

 arts

 Seething about the anticlimactic ending of a masterful show?
 Eager to break down an incendiary pop culture moment?
 Excited about an upcoming concert with your favorite musician?
+Curious about the team behind Harvard's biggest musical of the season?
 Arts is the board for you.

 The Arts Board of The Crimson teems with cinephiles and book lovers, TV aficionados, and theater enthusiasts.
-Broadly speaking, however, Arts is a board for anyone who cares deeply about what we see, watch, and hear, and who wants to use art as a way of reflecting on our world and shaping vital civic conversations.
+Broadly speaking, Arts is a board for anyone who cares deeply about what we see, watch, and hear, and anyone who wants to use art as a way of reflecting on our world and shaping vital civic conversations — and is interested in becoming a community arts reporter, cover art on campus, in the metro area, and beyond.

-Our coverage encompasses topics including pop culture icons, beautifully simple examinations of art through culture, and the important work of local arts leaders.
-We also cover Harvard's arts scene: from Ben Platt's “Man of the Year” celebration to the a capella shows to the Handel and Haydn's society's latest performance.
+Our coverage encompasses topics including pop culture icons, local concerts, newly released art, and the important work of local arts leaders.
+We also cover Harvard's arts scene: from Barry Keoghan's “Man of the Year” celebration to the a capella shows to the the work of student artists.
+We have long traditions of covering Boston’s biggest cultural institutions: from the Boston Symphony Orchestra to the Museum of Fine Arts to the Boston Ballet.

 Aside from being a part of the wonderful, idiosyncratic, and outrageously witty community that is the Arts Board, there are plenty of other perks to comping as well!
-Our writers have attended the Cannes Film Festival , sat down to interview Will Ferrell , and regularly get tickets to advance movie screenings, music performances, and guest speaker events — all free of charge.
+Our writers have attended the Cannes Film Festival, sat down to interview people like Will Ferrell and Celeste Ng, and regularly get tickets to advance movie screenings, music performances, and guest speaker events — all free of charge.

 Requirements

-We'll go over all of these at our first meeting, but in case you're curious, here's what you'll need to write to become a writer for Crimson Arts:
+We'll go over all of these at our first meeting, but in case you're curious, here's what you'll need to complete in order to become a writer for Crimson Arts:

-• 2 reviews (reviews of movies, albums, books, theater, and exhibits)
+• 2 reviews (evaluative pieces on movies, albums, books, theater, exhibits, and more)

 • 1 feature (longer pieces that do not fall under the category of criticism—e.g., event coverage)